yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 Significant damage could exist if a poorly intentioned user has access to this product.
-After locking down and building to feature parity, the next immediate concern is security and permissioning.
+After locking down and building to feature parity, the next immediate concern would be security and permissioning.

-Ideally, all data will be locked at a high (row-level or cell-level) granularity, and a comprehensive permissioning system will exist in order to monitor user access.
+Ideally, all data will be locked at a fina granularity (row-level or cell-level), and a comprehensive permissioning system will exist in order to monitor user access.
+This will comprise part of the journey towards feature parity and isn't meant as an add-on feature.

 ### 11. Will we have access to users for research and testing?